python/cpython/Doc/library/xml.dom.minidom.rst

    indentation string and defaults to a tabulator; *newl* specifies the string emitted at the end of each line and defaults to ``\n``.

-   There's also an *encoding* argument, that behaves like the corresponding argument of :meth:`toxml`.
+   The *encoding* argument behaves like the corresponding argument of :meth:`toxml`.

 .. _dom-example: